-A freestanding, new, global, pandemic, and international agency -not necessarily as part of the UN system-, possibly including aspects of the regionalization outlined above, may well serve the global community better and more effectively than the proposed set-up in the draft pandemic treaty text under consideration (12).
+A freestanding and new global pandemic international agency -not necessarily as part of the UN system-, possibly including aspects of the regionalization outlined above, may well serve the global community better and more effectively than the proposed set-up in the draft pandemic treaty text under consideration (12).

 To conclude, for the moment the global community is drifting away from Falk's Future Worlds.
-The current draft Pandemic Treaty text seems the best we can do and prospects to agree upon a strong and enforceable agreement to better manage a future pandemic are frankly, dim.
-If such is the case, there is need now to begin to think, "what else" - going beyond what is now and has been on the table or fallback positions.
-That would include the technocratic approach outlined above, the regionalization we envisage, and the situation where the world community's mood and its geopolitical power structure were to evolve again towards joint collective action and a separate global pandemic institution would be among its best options.
+The current draft Pandemic Treaty text seems the best we can do and prospects to agree upon a global pandemic institution would be among its best options.